how much heating oil does the boiler use?

 My need was to meter the use of oil for billing purposes and I met that easily and inexpensively as described below.
 (You might care to see my display of how much energy is used.
 Or you might like my device that measures the oil level in the supply tank and shows me the oil usage in Home Assistant).

 Is there a sensor to show much oil is used by a boiler?
-Well, a diesel oil flow meter needs to measure from 3 litres an hour up to 20 litres a day.
-But I found oil flow sensors that measure 100 litres a minute and that’s too much.
-The mini flowmeter at Rapid (below) could measure slow oil consumption.
-Another, from Adafruit might be ideal – but its accuracy is only 10%.
-However I was hesitant to put a device into the fuel line that might one cause the boiler to fail.
-So I changed tack …
+Well, a oil flow meter needs to measure from 1 litre an hour up to 50 litres a day.
+Oil flow sensors that measure 100 litres a minute aren’t suitable.
+The two sensors below are suitable – the mini flowmeter at Rapid could measure oil consumption; the Adafruit flow meter is accurate to only 10%.
+However I was hesitant to mess with my fuel line … so I changed tack and found the solution below.

-The meter measures burning hours, and if we know the oil nozzle flow rate, we can turn that into litres.
-My calculation goes like this for two almost identical boilers:
+The meter measures burning hours, and if we know the oil nozzle flow rate (table above), we can turn that into litres.
+My calculation goes like this:

-The boiler spec sheet shows that a boiler nozzle size of 0.5 will lead to a certain flow rate – quoted in US gallons per minute.
+The boiler spec sheet shows that a boiler nozzle size of 0.5 will lead to a certain flow rate.
 Nominally that is 1.895 litres per hour but further study showed that to be 1.6 litres an hour.
 If heating oil costs £1 per litre, the boiler costs 1.6 * 1 (about £1.50) to run continuously for an hour.
 For billing purposes, each hour the meter clocks up costs £1.50.

 It’s interesting to know that there are measuring devices that can be used in order to keep track of heating oil consumption.
 That would help in supplementing a heating oil delivery services for sure.
 Getting to optimize the heating at home would surely make the winter be more comfortable especially that I plan to stay home for the holidays this year.